Small Time Behavior and Summability for the Schr\"odinger Equation: Abstract

 \section{Abstract}

-We consider Carleson's problem regarding small time almost everywhere convergence to initial data for the Schr\"odinger equation, both linear and nonlinear.
-We show that the (sharp) result proved by Dahlberg and Kenig for initial data in Sobolev spaces still holds when one considers the full Schr\"odinger equation with a certain class of potentials.
-We also show the same technique used to bound such potential functions works for certain types of nonlinearities as well.
-As for $s<\frac{1}{4}$, we investigate the $L^p$-unboundedness properties of (localised) maximal operator.
+We consider the Carleson's problem regarding small time almost everywhere convergence to initial data for the Schr\"odinger equation, both linear and nonlinear on $\mathbb{R}$.
+It is shown, via the smoothing effect of the Schr\"odinger flow, that the (sharp) result proved by Dahlberg and Kenig for initial data in Sobolev spaces still holds when one considers the full Schr\"odinger equation with a certain class of potentials.
+As for $s<\frac{1}{4}$, the failure of $L^p$-boundedness of the (localized) maximal operator is investigated.